asvirdi/ML-workshop-ali/labs/lab 2.md

 11. Run `pip install -r requirements.txt` to install packages in this virtual environment

-12. Data has been processed and made available in Elasticsearch for this workshop
+12. Now we will go over the code.
+Data has been processed and made available in Elasticsearch for this workshop

-13. Find `elasticPassword` (cmd+f `elasticPassword` on Mac or ctrl+f `elasticPassword` on Windows)
+13. Find `elasticPassword` (cmd+f `elasticPassword` on Mac or ctrl+f `elasticPassword` on Windows) in the `data_transfer` module.

 14. Fill out the string with password on the white board